AlexTsikhun/it-company-task-manager/README.md

 - add tests
 - in profile tab, if haven't email or name info - write it
 - if in index todo not tasks - show it
+- when create - show also position, not only username
+- when register add position

 </details>